bbj4t/gemini-live-self-host/README.md

     *   `TTS_ENDPOINT`: The URL of your Text-to-Speech service.
     *   `TTS_API_CRED`: The API key for your TTS service.

+> **Note on Flexibility:** The `llm-proxy` function is designed to work with a variety of backend services without code changes.
+It automatically parses the JSON response from your LLM endpoint by looking for text in common properties (`response`, `text`, `completion`, or standard OpenAI formats like `choices[0].message.content`).
+For TTS services, it looks for base64 audio data in `audioContent`, `audio`, or `data`.
+This allows you to easily switch between different self-hosted models.

 #### Step 4: Deploy Edge Functions

 Deploy the functions located in the `supabase/functions` directory.